-According to the Guidelines on FAIR Data Management of European Commission, this section of a Data and Publication Management Plan is expected to give answers to the following issues:
+According to the Guidelines on FAIR Data Management of European Commission, this section of a Data and Publication Management Plan is giving answers to the following issues:

 - Estimate the costs for making your data FAIR.
-Describe how you intend to cover these costs. - Clearly identify responsibilities for data management in your project. - Describe costs and potential value of long-term preservation.
+Describing how you intend to cover these costs. - Clearly identifying responsibilities for data management in your project. - Describing costs and potential value of long-term preservation.